Notes on the Geography of Italy: Roman Sculpture

 Such honesty, combined with a surprising degree of domestic tenderness, was common on sarcophagi, like this one from the Palazzo Massimo.

-Here's another comparison.
-The famous statue of Laocoon and his sons was carved by Hellenistic Greeks from Rhodes and was housed originally in the palace of Titus; it was found in 1506 in the Golden House of Nero.
+This famous statue of Laocoon and his sons was carved by Hellenistic Greeks from Rhodes and was housed originally in the palace of Titus.
 Michelangelo admired it.
 It, too, like the preceding pictures, is in the Belvedere.

-A decade after its the Laocoon was rediscovered, Michelangelo carved his angry if not tortured Moses.
-It sits a short distance north of the Colosseum, in San Pietro in Vincoli.
+A decade after the Laocoon was rediscovered, Michelangelo carved his hard-muscled Moses.
+It sits a short distance north of the Colosseum, in the church of San Pietro in Vincoli.

 Michelangelo's statue in its entirety, unnaturally tense.
 Freud is said to have speculated that the muscles were bulging because Moses had just sat down after an angry moment.